 I had been getting around the peninsula (and

-still am - by now I have spent the best part of 10 years to do every
+still am - by now I have spent almost 10 years doing every

-single track and then do them all again) - I love it so much
+single track .. and then doing them all again!) - I love it so much

 that I thought I may as

 I am originally from northern Europe (Estonia and Sweden to

 cut the story short), and I always thought our climate

 was way too cold, so I did a lot of

 in the warm and friendly Australia about 16 years ago.

 After a first few years in Sydney (and doing the Big Lap around

 Australia), I moved to far north